 string call_time | The time of the start of the call. |

-string ref | The CDR Ref for the call - this can be used after the call has finished to identify the call.
+string ref | The CDR Ref for the call - this can be used after the call has finished identifying the call.
 CDRs can be pulled using the TTNC API by using NoveroCDR requests. |

-string option | If you have Virtual Receptionist (menu option based forwarding) enabled on your number then this is the position in the call flow.
-Webhooks need to be set up on each option in order to be triggered.
-Virtual Receptionist examples:
+string option | If you have Virtual Receptionist (menu option based forwarding) enabled on your number, then this is the position in the call flow.
+Webhooks need to be set up on each option to be triggered.
+Virtual Receptionist examples: "-" : The caller has reached the Top level of the Virtual Receptionist "2" : The caller has reached Option 2 of the Virtual Receptionist * "2,1" : The caller has reached Sub Option 1 of Option 2 of the Virtual Receptionist (pressed 2, then 1) If you have no Virtual Receptionist set up, this field defaults to "-". |

 string event_type | The type of webhook. |